The Rod Martin Report – April 15, 2017

 Testing a nuclear gravity bomb yesterday, delivered by F-16, might make them think Trump has a backup plan too, just in case.

 Just a footnote.
 Our guys over here at Eglin Air Force base — just across the bay, out my window — designed and tested MOAB.
-The lead designer went to school with Sherri.
+The lead designer is a close friend.
 We’re pretty proud.

 Post-Syria, though, the left descended into total moonbattery.
 MSNBC was not the only leftist organ to simply lose its mind, claiming all of this was an elaborate set-up to throw Rachel Maddow off the trail.
 They gravely assured us she would not be thrown off.